Cornavirus cases in SLO and nearby counties

 Ventura County has 221 confirmed cases, six deaths.

-Santa Barbara County has 168 confirmed cases, one death.
+Santa Barbara County has 172 confirmed cases, two death.

 Tulare County has 116 confirmed cases, five deaths.